-- 6.1 The development of carefully planned new housing over the next ten to fifteen years will play a key role in supporting urban regeneration and creating a more sustainable lifestyle, not just in the Borough of Oldham, but throughout Greater Manchester. - 6.2 The main aim of this section is to set out a framework for managing the release of land for housing development in a way that will match the needs and demands of the population with the development of sustainably located new homes. - 6.3 When planning for more sustainable housing development it is important not only to consider its location, but also ensure that the best use is made of housing land.
-The policies contained in this section include a requirement for developers to achieve a minimum density densities on sites where more than one house is proposed according to the degree to which they are located in sustainable locations. - 6.4 To successfully meet overall housing requirements the Council must clearly consider the needs of the significant number of Oldham residents who cannot afford to enter the general housing market.
-The Council will negotiate with private developers and registered social landlords to encourage the development of affordable housing on suitable sites. - 6.5 The objectives of UDP housing policy are: - a. to encourage the development of new housing stock in locations that meet the need to encourage more sustainable living patterns; - b. to ensure that efficient use is made of land identified for housing development; - c. to make it a priority to re-use previously developed land; - d. to provide for a spread of housing sites across the Borough; - e. to contribute towards the urban regeneration of the Borough and Greater Manchester as a whole; - f. to make the best use of existing building stock; - g. to encourage the development of a variety of housing types that reflect housing needs within the Borough; to encourage the development of a variety of house types and sizes, including affordable housing and upper market housing, that reflect housing needs and demands in the Borough and in a manner consistent with delivering the Plan's sustainability objectives; and - h. to work with private sector developers and registered social landlords to maximise opportunities to develop affordable housing for those who cannot afford to rent or buy market priced housing, and housing that is suitable for people with special needs; and i. to support objectives set by the Housing Market Renewal Fund Pathfinder.
+- 6.1 The development of carefully planned new housing over the next ten to fifteen years will play a key role in supporting urban regeneration and creating a more sustainable lifestyle, not just in the Borough of Oldham, but throughout Greater Manchester. - 6.2 The main aim of this chapter is to set out a framework for managing the release of land for housing development in a way that will match the needs and demands of the population with the development of sustainably located new homes. - 6.3 When planning for more sustainable housing development it is important not only to consider its location, but also ensure that the best use is made of housing land.
+The policies contained in this chapter include a requirement for developers to achieve minimum densities on sites according to the degree to which they are located in sustainable locations. - 6.4 To successfully meet overall housing requirements the Council must clearly consider the needs of the significant number of Oldham residents who cannot afford to enter the general housing market.
+The Council will negotiate with private developers and registered social landlords to encourage the development of affordable housing on suitable sites. - 6.5 The objectives of UDP housing policy are: - a. to encourage the development of new housing stock in locations that meet the need to encourage more sustainable living patterns; - b. to ensure that efficient use is made of land identified for housing development; - c. to make it a priority to re-use previously developed land; - d. to provide for a spread of housing sites across the Borough; - e. to contribute towards the urban regeneration of the Borough and Greater Manchester as a whole: - f. to make the best use of existing building stock; - g. to encourage the development of a variety of house types and sizes, including affordable housing and upper market housing, that reflect housing needs and demands in the Borough and in a manner consistent with delivering the Plan's sustainability objectives; - h. to work with private sector developers and registered social landlords to maximise opportunities to develop affordable housing for those who cannot afford to rent or buy market priced housing, and housing that is suitable for people with special needs; and - i. to support objectives set by the Housing Market Renewal Fund